A refined update of the rugged MC7

 When Ansett Pioneer ordered the MC-7s from MCI, they placed an initial order of ten with more to follow.
 The MC-8 had replaced the MC-7 by the time the additional vehicles were required, so Ansett Pioneer then ordered a total of 29 MC-8s that were delivered between June 1974 and February 1977.

 Pioneer had intended to order 30 MC8s but after taking over the Broken Hill - Sydney service where an RFW coach was inherited, the order was amended to 29.
 The first 5 (#811-815) were converted to right hand drive (RHD) by Ansair in Melbourne with Ansair also making the seats.
 The next 15 (#816-830) were converted to RHD by Blitz in Chicago USA and it is believed they were delivered with seats.
-The remaining 9 (#831-839) were built RHD by MCI, the last 4 being built without toilets.
+The remaining 9 (#831-839) were built RHD by MCI, the last 4 of the 9 being built without restrooms for Ansett Pioneer Tours touring program.

 The MC-8 was a modernised version of the MC-7.
 The ruggedness of the MC-7 had given way to an MC-8 with a smooth, more refined design that simply did its job as intended with the utmost reliability.